 Relieving a Migraine With Neck Pain

 Once you’ve determined that your neck pain is caused by migraines and not by structural issues or cervical injuries, there are a few things you can do to relieve migraine-related neck pain.
 In most cases, since neck pain is a migraine symptom, treating the headache itself will greatly improve neck stiffness and soreness.
-However, if the pain becomes so severe during the attack that your neck continues aching for several hours or days after the migraines, the following natural treatment option may help you find some relief:
+However, if the pain becomes so severe during the attack that your neck continues aching for several hours or days after the migraines, the following natural options may help you find comfort:

 - Yoga for migraines